 Peretz is arrested while speaking at a Jewish labor workers’ meeting and is imprisoned for three months in the Tenth Pavilion of the Warsaw Citadel.
 When Peretz is released he is seriously malnourished and ill.

 Dinezon spearheads a three-day celebration in Warsaw to celebrate I. L. Peretz’s fiftieth birthday and twenty-fifth year as a writer.
-To celebrate the event, Dinezon publishes a volume of Peretz’s collected works.
+To celebrate the event, Dinezon collects, edits, and publishes a volume of Peretz’s collected works.

 Peretz suffers a near-fatal heart attack and is sent to the resort town of Marienbad, Germany to recuperate.